geobtaa/metadata/workflow.md

 | -02 | Second collection added from same institution and type of organization |
 | -55079 | County FIPS code for Milwaukee County, Wisconsin |

+Example code for a collection sourced from Milwaukee County: '10b-55079'

 ## 2. Metadata Transition